Powerful and most sensitive HTS plate reader

 Recently, carefully tuned reactivity of covalent compounds and specific complementarity to their targets resulted in the identification of promising drugs candidates.
 These show a range of advantages, particularly in the cancer field.

-In this scientific talk, Dr Agnes Martin, principal scientist at Cancer Research UK, presents biochemical strategies for the in vitro characterisation of covalent compounds.
+In this scientific talk, Dr. Agnes Martin, principal scientist at Cancer Research UK, presents biochemical strategies for the in vitro characterisation of covalent compounds.
 In particular, the PHERAstar plate reader was used to run kinetic binding assays.
-Covalent compound characterisation is illustrated by the latest discovery of a new covalent inhibitor of the, so far considered un-druggable, cancer target USP7.
+The covalent compound characterisation is illustrated by the latest discovery of a new covalent inhibitor of the, so far considered un-druggable, cancer target USP7.